Welcome to the Resource Fair for New Graduate Students in Online Programs!

 UW–Madison Libraries

 When most people think of libraries, the first thing they think of is books.
 And it’s true, we do have more than 10 million books in 425 different languages!
 However, the Libraries also have thousands of databases, which contain millions of articles, streaming movies and music, as well as more than 1.3 million eBooks.
 In addition, the Libraries have more than 7 million materials in other physical and digitized formats.
 You can find nearly all of these resources through the Libraries website.
+Learn more about these resources, services, and spaces in this guided orientation to the Libraries.

 The UW–Madison Libraries support graduate students through every phase of the research process, including planning, organizing, finding and evaluating information, publishing and sharing your research, curating and preserving your research, and measuring your impact.
 Our services support your research, learning, and teaching, including one-on-one research assistance, interlibrary loan, citation management support, research data services, workshops, and library instruction.
 To learn more or take advantage of any of these resources, contact the Libraries by chat, email, text, phone, or make an appointment with a subject specialist librarian.
 We’ll look forward to talking with you!